 The banking system in Argentina consists of 62 banks including 13 government-owned banks and 49 private-sector banks of which 33 domestic banks and 16 foreign banks.
 The Central Bank of the Argentine Republic, founded on May 28, 1935, is the central bank of the country.
-Below are the top 10 largest banks in Argentina ranked by total assets.
+Below are the largest and best banks in Argentina ranked by total assets.

 Banco de la Nacion Argentina